-Donating a kidney is a generous and life-saving act, and there are many things to consider when making this decision.
+Donating a kidney is a generous and life-saving act.
+There are many things to consider when making this decision.
 Our goal is to help donors and recipients fully understand their choice to make a live kidney donation.

-Decreased wait time — a person could spend five years or more on the waiting list for a deceased donor while a living donor transplant can be done within a matter of months.
+Decreased wait time — a person could spend 5 years or more on the waiting list for a deceased donor while a living donor transplant can be done within a matter of months.

 Kidneys generally begin functioning immediately.